-- Spend several hours a day at the computer or on a digital device
+- Spend a few hours or more a day at a computer or on a digital device

-- View your computer or digital device too close to the screen
+- Are too close to your computer or digital device screen

 - View your computer or digital device at the wrong angle

-- Have poor posture while using your computer or digital device
+- Have bad posture while using your computer or digital device

 - Have eye problems (even minor ones) not corrected with glasses or contact lenses